OneSparse/OneSparse/README.md

 One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 12 of 49 possible elements have a value.
-Those that have values tend to be "scattered" uniformally across the matrix (for "typical" graphs), so dense linear algebra libraries like BLAS or numpy do not encode or operate on them efficiently, as the relevant data is mostly empty memory with actual
+Those that have values tend to be scattered uniformally across the matrix (for "typical" graphs), so dense linear algebra libraries like BLAS or numpy do not encode or operate on them efficiently, as the relevant data is mostly empty memory with actual